Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

 We model the probability density for 1G+2G mergers as a Gaussian in the perpendicular distance from an ellipse boundary with a filter along $\chip$ to account for the declining density.
 The characteristic spin $\chi_c$, characteristic mass ratio $q_c$, and Gaussian width $\ln\sigma$ are inferred from the data.
-Fig.~\ref{fig:model} schematically depicts the components of this model.
+The $\chieff$ and $\chip$ distributions of the 1G+1G component are modeled as uncorrelated Gaussians, though we consider other models in Supplemental Material.
 We allow the mixing fraction between the Gaussian (1G+1G) and ellipse-boundary (1G+2G) components to vary with primary mass, similar to the models employed in Refs.~\cite{Antonini:2025ilj, Tong:2025xir}.
-We use a cubic spline to flexibly model the branching ratio without imposing strong priors on the existence or location of transitions; the Supplemental Material contains specifics of our node choices.
+We use a cubic spline to flexibly model the branching ratio without imposing strong priors on the existence or location of transitions; Supplemental Material contains specifics of our node choices.
+While this is a strong model, we do not enforce the 1G+2G component's existence; further, it is built on simple, robust astrophysical grounds.

-For primary mass, we identically model both components with the GWTC-4 default, a broken power law with two Gaussian peaks and low-mass smoothing.
-While we use the standard power-law mass ratio model for the 1G+1G component, for the 1G+2G mergers we instead use a truncated normal, recognizing that hierarchical mergers may have a mass ratio peak away from unity.
-For both components, evolution over cosmic time is modeled with a power law.
-Mathematical details of all models are given in the Supplemental Material.
+For primary mass, we make the simplifying assumption that the population is described by a single distribution, for which we use the default model of the LVK for GWTC-4: a broken power law with two Gaussian peaks and low-mass smoothing~\cite{gwtc4pop}.
+While we employ the standard power-law mass ratio model for the 1G+1G component, for the 1G+2G mergers we instead use a truncated normal, as hierarchical mergers may have a mass ratio peak away from unity.
+Evolution over cosmic time for both components is modeled with a single power law.

-\paragraph*{Results}--- In Fig.~\ref{fig:ellipse-posterior}, we show the posterior distributions of $\chieff$ and $\chip$ for the ellipse-boundary (1G+2G) component.
-The main panel shows the median joint distribution while the marginals show the 90\% credible regions of the posterior as well as of prior draws that pass the likelihood variance cut (see Supplemental Material).
-The characteristic spin value is inferred to be $\chi_c=0.66_{-0.28}^{+0.18}$,\footnote{Here and elsewhere we quote the median and 90\% symmetric credible interval.} in agreement with the expectation of $\chi_c=0.7$ for 1G+2G mergers~\cite{Hofmann:2016yih}.
-Fig.~\ref{fig:ellipse-posterior} illustrates the normalized density of the hierarchical component independent of its population fraction.
+\paragraph*{Results}--- Figure~\ref{fig:ellipse-posterior} shows the posterior on $\chieff$ and $\chip$ for the ellipse-boundary (1G+2G) component; Supplemental Material Fig.~3 shows the full distribution with both components.
+The main panel shows the median joint distribution while the marginals show the 90\% credible regions of the posterior.
+Prior draws that pass the likelihood variance cut are in gray.
+The characteristic spin is inferred to be $\chi_c=0.66_{-0.28}^{+0.18}$, in agreement with the expectation of $\chi_c\approx0.7$ for 1G+2G mergers~\cite{Hofmann:2016yih}.
+Figure~\ref{fig:ellipse-posterior} illustrates the normalized density of the hierarchical component independent of its population fraction.